Course Description

 A - F (Traditional)

-- Students will have an in-depth understanding of the theoretical perspectives applied to the study of domestic violence.
+- Students will be able to describe theoretical perspectives applied to the study of domestic violence.

 - Students will be able to critically analyze and evaluate the results of empirical research on domestic violence.